ItsZyad/KingdomsMC/standards.md

 # TODO/ This is the second line of the comment!
 ```

+### Indentation
+Standard indentation size for both Denizen, YAML, and JSON files is to be 4 space characters.

+**Indenting with tabs is not allowed.**

 ### Spacing
 There must be exactly two lines of whitespace between scripts and one line **after** subpaths, events, tab completes, descriptions, and any other multi-line script section;